- Bird song is probably the most beautiful sound in nature.

+However, another thing we admire about birds is the sweet songs that they sing.
 Birds sing for many reasons.
-They do it to communicate with each other, to attract mates, to establish their territory, and to greet each new day.
+They do it to communicate with each other, attract mates, establish their territory, and greet each new day.
 A bird’s songs range from crowing, chirping, and cackling to a sweet, unforgettable melody.

 Why Do Birds Sing?